-Our revenues from outsourcing services accounted for 17.5%, 17.2% and 16.3% of our total revenues for the fiscal year ended March 31, 2013, 2014 and 2015, respectively.
+Our revenues from outsourcing services accounted for 17.2%, 16.3% and 15.1% of our total revenues for the fiscal year ended March 31, 2014, 2015 and 2016, respectively.
 Outsourcing services consist of network-related services, server-related services, security-related services, data center-related facility services and operation and management services, and IIJ GIO/Hosting Package, one of our cloud computing services.
-For the fiscal year ended March 31, 2015, outsourcing services revenues increased to ¥20.1 billion from ¥19.7 billion for the fiscal year ended March 31, 2014.
-Excluding the revenue growth from IIJ GIO/Hosting Package, outsourcing service for the fiscal year ended March 31, 2015 increased by 1.9% compared to the previous fiscal year.
+For the fiscal year ended March 31, 2016, outsourcing services revenues increased to \(\frac{1}{2}\)1.2 billion from \(\frac{1}{2}\)2.0 billion for the fiscal year ended March 31, 2015 while IIJ GIO/Hosting Package revenues decreased to approximately \(\frac{1}{2}\)2.0 billion from approximately \(\frac{1}{2}\)2.0 billion for the previous fiscal year.
+Excluding the revenue growth from IIJ GIO/Hosting Package, outsourcing services' revenue for the fiscal year ended March 31, 2016 increased by 7.6% compared to the previous fiscal year.

-The growth of outsourcing services is primarily due to the increase in demand for security services, data center services and cloud computing services.
-We expect that corporate customers continue to increase their use of the Internet as a business tool and will increasingly rely on an expanding range of outsourcing services to enhance productivity, reduce costs and improve service reliability.
-We expect our cloud computing service IIJ GIO/Hosting Package to continue to contribute to the revenue growth while game customers' demand may not be as strong as in the fiscal year ended March 31, 2013.
-In fact, we had cancellations in our data center-related facility services from a large game customer in the fiscal year ended March 31, 2015.
+The growth of outsourcing services is primarily due to the increase in demand for security services as there have been security incidents such as targeted and DDoS attacks on Japanese business enterprises and public sector entities.
+We expect that corporate customers will continue to increase their use of the Internet as a business tool and will increasingly rely on an expanding range of outsourcing services to enhance productivity, reduce costs and improve service reliability.
+We believe our cloud computing service IIJ GIO/Hosting Package will contribute to the revenue growth for the middle-to long-term although we also expect the current weak growth pace to continue for a while.